Skip to content

 Variant: Running the process from a button in another window

-• Create a window, tab and field for the column.
+• Create a new column.

 When a process is run from another window then the ProcessBundle will contain extra default parameters which can be useful: